As an Amazon Associate we earn from qualifying purchases.

 Omega-3s, iron, B and D vitamins, and protein are all essential nutrients for overall health and wellness at all ages.
 One needs nutrients, vitamins, and omega-3 fatty acids found in fish and shellfish for strong bones, cognitive development, and a healthy heart and immune system.

 Consumption of seafood at least twice a week lowers the risk of death from any cause by 17 percent.
-Omega-3 EPA and DHA lipids, which are present naturally in seafood, are necessary for our health.
+Omega-3 EPA and DHA lipids, which are present naturally in seafood, are necessary for my health.